 Sydney Inner West and 20km Radius

 Let us repair your damaged plaster walls or ceiling.
-We can repair holes, cracks, water damage, bulging walls, sagging ceilings, damaged cornices and any other type of damaged plaster / gyprock that needs repairing.
+We can handle all types of plaster repairs: holes, cracks, water damage, bulging walls, sagging ceilings, damaged cornices and any other type of damaged plaster / gyprock that needs repairing.

 We are a small, friendly plastering company based in Sydney’s Inner West and have been providing plaster repair services to the surrounding suburbs for over three decades.
 We specialize in small to medium sized jobs, so no job is too small.
 We are also happy to work as contractors on larger projects.